Exact finite-dimensional description for networks of globally coupled spiking neurons: Discussion Conclusion

 \section{Discussion \& Conclusion}

 In this paper, we have put forward a finite-dimensional description of large networks of globally coupled spiking neurons that are described by the Ermentrout-Kopell canonical model of excitable neuronal systems.
 Each neuron can equivalently be expressed as a phase model (theta neuron) or as a quadratic integrate-and-fire (QIF) neuron with threshold and reset going to $\pm\infty$, respectively.
 In the presence of heterogeneous input currents (or natural frequencies) and/or Cauchy white noise, our formalism is exact in the thermodynamic limit.
 The derivation of the set(s) of three complex ordinary differential equations, \eqref{eq:Qys} or \eqref{eq:ndv}, does not rely on assumptions of weak coupling, separation of time scales, averaging, or any other approximation.
 Rather, the assumptions underlying the validity of the low-dimensional description are that (i) the neurons are all-to-all connected, (ii) noise is Cauchy (and not Gaussian), and (iii) inputs are distributed according to a Cauchy-Lorentz distribution; we will comment on these assumptions further below.
 We note that in the finite-dimensional reduction, both situations---neurons are subject to Cauchy white noise, or they receive Cauchy-Lorentz distributed (time-independent) inputs---result in identical mean-field dynamics.
 Yet, only in the former case there is a simple unique correspondence between the mean-field dynamics via the order parameters and the phase (voltage) distribution of theta (QIF) neurons.
 In the case of heterogeneity, one can calculate the order parameters from the distribution of phases only under certain analyticity assumptions, e.g., that the density admits an analytic continuation in the upper complex plane of inputs (or frequencies in the phase description).
 Hence, the results of this paper are fully applicable to noisy ensembles, but some approaches (e.g., the resetting example) are not suitable for neurons with distributed inputs/heterogeneous frequencies.
+At this point we also mention that while traditionally applicability of the OA reduction was restricted to the case of quenched Cauchy-Lorentz distribution of inputs (frequencies) in the classical Kuramoto setup and in the QIF model~\cite{Ott-Antonsen-08,Luke-Barreto-So-13,So-Luke-Barreto-14,Laing-14,montbrio_pazo_roxin_2015,laing_2015}, only recently it has been realized that the same equations are valid for a population driven by independent Cauchy white noises.
+First it has been demonstrated for the Kuramoto model in \cite{Toenjes-Pikovsky-20,Tanaka-20}, and recently extended to a QIF setup \cite{clusella_montbrio_2022}.
+We stress that Ref.~\cite{clusella_montbrio_2022} does not go beyond the OA ansatz, in contradistinction to the full description developed above.